 The Japanese Pharmacopoeia (JP) is the pharmaceutical standard that the Minister of Health, Labour and Welfare (MHLW) establishes to regulate the properties and quality of drugs.
-Based on the results of discussions at the JP Expert Committees, the Office of Standards and Guidelines Development at the Pharmaceuticals Medical Devices Agency (PMDA) prepares the drafts of new and revised monographs and general texts that are intended for inclusion in the JP edition.
+Based on the results of discussions at the JP Expert Committees, the Office of Standards and Guidelines Development at the Pharmaceuticals Medical Devices Agency (PMDA) prepares the drafts of new and revised monographs and general tests that are intended for inclusion in the JP edition.
 The proposed revisions to the JP edition are quarterly published for public comments.
 The drafts that are intended for inclusion in the JP are posted on the Japanese version of PMDA website in the beginning of March, June, September, and December.
 The comment period is a month or three months as indicated on each page.
 After further review of the drafts with the comments by the JP Expert Committees, the final drafts will be submitted to MHLW.
 The official texts are adopted and promulgated by the Ministry.
 The Schedule of JP Publication is available under the About JP on this site.